Courtly Love #

-Marriage is a relationship that offers, (but does not guarantee) all four.
+Marriage is a relationship that offers, (but does not guarantee) all.
 It begins with Eros and can add or change to Philia and with the arrival of children, develop into Storge,.
 Agape enables one to do the distasteful and wearying services that are occasionally needed in any family.

 “But everybody knows that love is brutal.
 A thousand songs tell the story.
 Love tears right through to the centre of us, into our secret self and lays it wide open…What people find really hard to bear is the suggestion that they themselves might contain their share of human darkness, hidden inside their souls.”
 Helen Garner

 Classical English Literature deals with the changing trends in middle and upper class marriages.

 In Jane Austen’s Pride and Prejudice, arranged marriages are